 This dish is often served for breakfast or brunch, alongside idli or dosa.

-Instant pot sambar is the perfect soup to make any time of the year because it’s fresh and light and filling all at the same time.
-This south Indian soup also happens to be naturally gluten-free, vegetarian, and vegan.
+Instant pot sambar is the perfect dish to make any time of the year because it’s fresh, light, and filling all at the same time.
+This South Indian stew also happens to be naturally gluten-free, vegetarian, and vegan.

 Okay well actually…

 Maybe sambar and dosa is the absolute perfect meal…

 I mean, both are amazing, but if I had to choose between idli and dosa… I’d choose dosa.
 Thoughts?